 Charles asks, “After our honeymoon and getting into our new life as newlyweds, I have felt a ton of anxiety and depression.
 Is this normal for husbands?”
-Read more to find out what Christian Counselor Jacob Wilhelm says about normal post-wedding blues.
-He explains the brain science behind why anxiety & depression after a wedding and honeymoon is common for newlyweds, as well as offering suggestions for anyone asking, “Is it normal to be sad, or even experience anxiety and depression, after your wedding?”
+Read more to find out what Christian Counselor says about normal post-wedding blues.
+He explains the brain science behind why anxiety & depression after a wedding and honeymoon is common for newlyweds, as well as offers suggestions for anyone asking, “Is it normal to be sad or even experience anxiety and depression, after your wedding?”

 (Transcript is generated by a software and may have discrepancies from the video.)

 Welcome to MyCounselor Online.
 I’m Cassie and this is MyCounselor Says.
 MyCounselor Says is where you submit a question, either for yourself, or for a friend, and one of our incredible therapists takes their time and answers your personal question.
 So let’s go find out what MyCounselor Says.